medvedevgroup/HowDeSBT/tutorial/README.md

 ## Alternatives for estimated the Bloom filter size.

+### (ALT1) Set the _Query_ false positive rate for the largest experiment.

+_to be written_

+_A _query_ false positive occurs when_

-### (ALT1) Set the _Bloom filter_ false positive rate for the largest experiment.
+### (ALT2) Set the _Bloom filter_ false positive rate for the largest experiment.

 Be aware that the Bloom filter false positive rate is different that the query false positive rate.
 A Bloom filter false positive is kmer which the Bloom filter reports as present in the experiment when it is not.

-ntcard is run independently on each experiment, and the estimated number of distinct kmers are collected into a table.
+We run ntcard independently on each experiment, and the estimated number of distinct kmers are collected into a table.
+As in the examples above, we assume that when we build our Bloom filters we'll exclude those that occur only once.

 ```bash
 :> EXPERIMENTS.ntcard.dat